-Safety and insurance

-All students who wish to undertake fieldwork or archival work beyond the University must complete a Risk Assessment and take out University travel insurance.
+Safety and insurance All students who wish to undertake fieldwork or archival work beyond the University must complete a Risk Assessment and take out University travel insurance.
 This applies even when students are travelling within the UK or travelling overseas to their country of origin.
 Forms for this can be found on WebLearn: https://weblearn.ox.ac.uk/x/YvCbYx.

-4.3 Expectations of study and behaviour

-Expectations of study

-Students are responsible for their own academic progress and are expected to attend all lectures, classes and tutorials as agreed with supervisors and course convenors, unless prevented from doing so by illness or another good reason.
+FACULTY OF HISTORY UNIVERSITY OF OXFORD Content © History Faculty, University of Oxford (2018) MSt in Medieval Studies Handbook version: 1.0, October 2018 4.3 Expectations of study and behaviour Expectations of study Students are responsible for their own academic progress and are expected to attend all lectures, classes and tutorials as agreed with supervisors and course convenors, unless prevented from doing so by illness or another good reason.
 All graduate students are expected to apply themselves to academic work on a full-time basis throughout the duration of their course, both during university terms and vacations, except during public holidays outside term and when they take time off for personal holidays (perhaps to a total of six weeks during the year).